Gordita: Taco Bell

-The fast food restaurant chain Taco Bell offers a wheat flour gordita that has limited similarity to gorditas as served in Mexico, and is more akin to a pita bread taco.
+The fast-food restaurant chain Taco Bell offers a wheat flour gordita that has limited similarity to gorditas as served in Mexico, and is more akin to a pita bread taco.

 Sweet

 In eastern and central Mexico, gorditas de nata (cream gorditas) are consumed often as a breakfast dish or snack.
 It is a sweet cake similar to a tiny but extremely thick pancake made with milk cream or clotted cream, called nata in Mexico, cinnamon, sugar, and white wheat flour.
-They are named gordita too, due to their appearance, similar to the original fried gordita, but their taste is sweet, not salty.
+They are named gordita, too, due to their appearance, similar to the original fried gordita, but their taste is sweet, not salty.
 Other than their appearance, this snack is not related to the original one.

-The same flour preparation used to prepare gorditas de nata is also used to cook a flat cookie variation, which by extension it is also called gordita, but in contrast, it is thin and crispy, not thick.
-To differentiate them, these flat cookies are called "gorditas de azúcar" (sugar gorditas).
+The same flour preparation used to prepare gorditas de nata is also used to cook a flat cookie variation, which by extension is also called gordita, but in contrast, it is thin and crispy, not thick.
+To differentiate them, these flat cookies are called gorditas de azúcar (sugar gorditas).